rwxrob/zet/20211116021352/README.md

-# Kustomize
+# Kustomize or Helm?

-Nice, but Helm seems to be better --- especially after discovering Helm plugins where we can do OPA policy validation and more.
+I don't know which is worse.
+Helm charts get crazy.
+But Kustomize can get just as crazy.
+The NFD project actually added their own "operators".

 Related: